Sea Trials named a Kirkus Best Book of the Month and Kirkus Best Book of the Year!

 After years invested in saving money, preparing the boat, and learning to navigate by the stars, parents Chuck and Dawn refuse to give up.
 Fourteen-year-old Garth is determined to continue, while eleven-year-old Linda never wanted to go in the first place.
 Can they overcome the emotional, physical, and financial challenges to transform from castaways into circumnavigators?

 To triumph, these pioneers must rebuild their boat on a remote Pacific island.
-Damage sustained on the reef and a lack of resources haunt them the rest of the way around the world as they face daunting obstacles, including wild weather, pirates, gun boats, mines and thieves and pesky bureaucrats and cockroaches as stubborn as this family.
+Damage sustained on the reef and a lack of resources haunt them the rest of the way around the world as they face daunting obstacles, including wild weather, pirates, gun boats, mines and thieves, plus pesky bureaucrats and cockroaches as stubborn as this family.
 Without a working engine and no way to communicate with the outside world, they struggle to reach home before their broken rig comes crashing down and they run out of food on a trial that tests them to their limits.